Mau Mau Rebellion: History, Major Causes & Effects

 Scared for their fate and what their lives meant under colonial rule, members of Kenya’s Kikuyu tribe embarked on a movement vastly different from other previous nationalist movements.
 The Kikuyus were determined to use all means necessary, including violence, to get the rights and benefits they believed they deserved.

-The Mau Mau Rebellion was a battle between the Kikuyus and the colonial government that started from 1952.
+Breaking out in 1952, the Mau Mau Rebellion was a battle between the Kikuyus and the colonial government.
 It officially ended in 1960 and placed Kenya on the path to achieving independence.

-But how did conditions become so bad for the natives of the land that they had to fight for it?
+But how did conditions become so bad for the natives of the land that they had to fight for their basic rights and freedom?
 What exactly were the Mau Mau fighting for?
 And how were the British eventually held accountable for the atrocities they committed in Kenya?

 Read on to learn about the Mau Mau Rebellion and the events that caused it.